 Note: In colder weather, it is advisable to preheat the smoker at least an hour or more before you are wanting to use it.
 Keep the door closed as much as possible and even skip basting if necessary to maintain proper smoking temperatures.

-Place the brisket directly on the grate and let it smoke cook until it reaches about 160 degrees.
-You are probably looking at about 3 hours.
+Place the brisket directly on the grate and let it smoke cook until it reaches about 160°F. You are probably looking at about 3 hours.

 At about the 2 hour mark, I insert a digital probe meat thermometer into the brisket so I will know when it has reached temperature.
-I use a Maverick ET-732 which is a dual probe remote thermometer with the sending unit at the smoker and the reciever in my pocket.
+I use the “Smoke” by Thermoworks which is a dual probe remote thermometer with the sending unit at the smoker and the reciever in my pocket.
 This way, I can go about what I need to do and I always know the temperature of my smoker and the meat.

 Here is how the probe should be inserted into the brisket

-Once the brisket reaches about 155-160 degrees, you will want to get the pan ready to hold the brisket.
+Once the brisket reaches about 155-160°F, you will want to get the pan ready to hold the brisket.

-Place an entire 15-oz bottle of Worcestershire, 1 cup of apple juice and 4 Tablespoons of Jeff's rub (order recipe) into the large foil pan.
+Place an entire 15-oz bottle of Worcestershire, 1 cup of apple juice and 4 Tablespoons of Jeff's original rub into the large foil pan.

 Place the brisket down into the pan with the liquid, fat cap side down.

-Sprinkle rub all over the top and sides of the brisket.. be generous with it.
+Sprinkle my original rub all over the top and sides of the brisket.. be generous with it.